michael-sumner/go-make-things/content/articles/2020/2020-10-16-how-to-quickly-create-a-new-github-gist-or-codepen.md

 Just a quick little tip today: both GitHub's Gist feature and CodePen have *shortcut URLs* you can use to create a new gist or pen.

-- `gist.new` creates a new GitHub Gist
+- `https://gist.new` creates a new GitHub Gist
-- `pen.new` creates a new CodePen pen
+- `https://pen.new` creates a new CodePen pen

 Enjoy!